anoncano/DA-BOX-59/README.md

 Sample Firestore security rules are included in `firestore.rules`.

+The **Delete** button on the general panel currently just shows a toast message.
+Actual account removal isn't implemented yet.

 The Firebase configuration in `auth.js` points to a sample project.
 Replace the credentials with your own Firebase project settings if you deploy this application.